-Ms. Elliott, Climate Protection Program Manager, advised that the process would need to move forward on an expedited timeline, noting key areas of focus for emissions reduction: Residential, Commercial and Transportation.
+Susan Elliott, Climate Protection Program Manager, began the report presentation.
+She advised that the process would need to move forward on an expedited timeline, noting key areas of focus for emissions reduction: Residential, Commercial and Transportation.
 She provided an update on actions taken related to direction given by Council in a 2019 resolution.

-Ms. Riddervold, Environmental Sustainability and Facilities Development Division Manager, shared work plan updates through March 2021 and advised of the timeline for milestone targets and City process alignment.
-She shared that information and documentation related to the climate plan would be accessible at: charlottesville.gov/climateplan.
+Kristel Riddervold, Environmental Sustainability and Facilities Development Division Manager, shared work plan updates through March 2021 and advised of the timeline for milestone targets and City process alignment.
+She shared that information and documentation related to the climate plan would be accessible at: www.charlottesville.gov/climateplan.